 Once you’ve updated your iTunes or macOS, try restoring your iPhone again.
 If it still doesn’t work then it might be time to try another option on the list.

-How you can force restart your iPhone will depend on the model you own.
-And it is extremely effective if you have this issue during iOS 15 update.
-Below you will find an explanation on how to force restart your specific iPhone model.
+The way to force restart your iPhone depends on the model you own.
+And it is extremely effective if you have this issue during the iOS 16 update.
+Below you will find an explanation of how to force restart your specific iPhone model.

-Force Restart your iPhone 8 and later models:
+Force Restart your iPhone 8 and iPhone SE (2nd generation and later):

 - Press the Volume Up button and then quickly release.